ollikoo/weather-app/README.md

 Assignment's purpose is to create a backend service that returns sensor data from the database.

+# Solution

+- A frontend with React, Typescript and Sass
+- A backend with Node.js, Typescript, Express.js and SQLite

+---

 #### To get started

 1. Select technology you want to use